 All the climbers, twiners, creepers, trailers need the support of a trellis.
 The size of the entire trellis depends on the total area where climbing vegetables are grown.
 Such trellis can be made out of any locally available material.
 Bamboo or PVC pipes can be used as a strong framework material for building a trellis.
 Read about how to grow climbers and creepers in your garden.

 A trellis net, fishers net or pigeon proof nets can be used to provide additional meshwork on a trellis.
-Nylon ropes, fibre ropes, wires, tapes, etc. can be used to create such meshwork.
-Young climbers should be trained to grow on trellis initially; the fast growing climbers will take hold of this support in no time.
+Nylon ropes, fiber ropes, wires, tapes, etc. can be used to create such meshwork.
+Young climbers should be trained to grow on trellis initially; the fast-growing climbers will take hold of this support in no time.

-Following are two major groups of climbing vegetable that require trellis support:
+Following are two major groups of climbing vegetables that require trellis support:

 Beans & peas:

 Many of the leguminous vegetables, different types of beans & peas are climbers of twinning nature.
 Eg. Broad beans, Green peas, Green podded beans, Vaal (Pawta).